Aloe lettyae: Description

 Flowers are bright red-orange.
 They are long and tubular, which fits the beak of the Amethyst sunbird.
 This species will flower in the summer, when the populations of insects are relatively higher.
 Individuals of this species who bloom in the winter are reproductively less successful than their counterparts who bloom in the summer.
 For honeybees who pollinate this species, they will dive into the tube to reach the pollen, making their actions less effective than the work of the Amethyst sunbird.
 While their tube shape makes it harder for pollinators to reach the pollen, it does deter insects who eat the nectar of the flower, which can be a competitive advantage.

 Aloe lettyae produce a fruit that is green, and rather small, but is subject to a considerable amount of herbivory, both from birds and insects.
-The main culprits of herbivory of the fruit are various fly and wasp species in the grassland.
-In Kremer-Köhne et al., 2020, 90% of fruits that were collected by the researchers had flies and/or wasps remaining on them.
+The main herbivores of the fruit are various fly and wasp species in the grassland.
+In a study by Kremer-Köhne et al., 2020, 90% of fruits that were collected by the researchers had flies and/or wasps remaining on them.